jackokring/jqt-chromebook-arm/VCVRack.md

 TBD.

 ## Atomic GUI Menus and Internals
 The right click menu helper in `plugin.hpp` and by rationale in `plugin.cpp` are defined for a new control statement macro `on(name)` which picks up an un-responded GUI menu trigger and clears it then applies the block or statement following it like an `if`, but it can be in another thread as all the critical writes are `std::atomic` and it should just work.
 The care of clearing triggers via triggers is abated by guarding the `on(name)` internally by actual eventual certainty of other value ignoring the trigger to sequential two hot.
-Also available is `matic(MENU(name), MENU(set))` or the macro `haut(name, set)`.
+Also available is `matic(MENU(name), MENU(set))` or the macro `hauto(name, set)`.

 I guess I decided on a word based on maybe some noun from positional action opportunities deciding first focus action roots of verbs based on noun iconography.
 You speak-a-da-lingo?
 To 'ave centra loco.